Police brutality by country: Examples

 In 2013 police shot a man in his home in front of his wife in the town of Husby, a suburb of Stockholm.
 The police alleged the man had been wielding a machete and threatening them with it.
 The Stockholm riots were set off after the Husby shooting, where more than 100 cars were torched.
 When the police showed up they had stones thrown at them.
 People said the police called them "monkeys" and used batons against them in the clash.

 In another incident in 2013, an African-born Swede was refused entry into a local club in Malmö for wearing traditional African clothes.
 The police picked him up and in the process of his arrest broke his arm and locked him in a cell for nearly six hours with no medical aid.
 Socially excluded groups have been targeted and the result of police investigations often means the police officers are not deemed to be at fault.

 According to Grobgeld, the common denominator for people on a special police list is being or being married to a Romani person.
 A register of 4029 Romani people is kept by police.
 The police say the document is a register of criminals and their associates and is used to fight crime in Skåne County despite people being on it that have no connection with Skåne or any association with criminal people.
 According to Grobgeld, police target apparent ethnicity at Stockholm subways for ID-checks to see if they are illegal immigrants.
 The police claim that they are "following orders", the "rule of law" and "democratic process".

 In February 2016, a nine-year-old was accused of not paying for a railway ticket in Malmö.
 The police ordered the local security guards to stop the child.
 One guard tackled him to the ground and sat on him.
 He then pushed the child's face into the pavement hard and covered his mouth.
 The child can be heard screaming and gasping on the video that has gone viral on the internet.
 The police then put him in handcuffs.

+In August 2018, the Swedish police fired 25 shots and killed a man named Eric Torell who had Down Syndrome and was holding a toy gun.